rapidsai/cugraph/docs/cugraph/source/wholegraph/installation/container.md

 # Build Container for WholeGraph
-To run WholeGraph or build WholeGraph from source, the environment need to be setup first.
+To run WholeGraph or build WholeGraph from source, set up the environment first.
-The recommended method to set up environment is to use Docker images.
+We recommend using Docker images.
-For example, to build WholeGraph base image from NGC pytorch 22.10 image, you can follow `Dockerfile`, it may be like this:
+For example, to build the WholeGraph base image from the NGC pytorch 22.10 image, you can follow `Dockerfile`:
 ```dockerfile
 FROM nvcr.io/nvidia/pytorch:22.10-py3